CSA-OCP-GER/unicorn/challenges.network-policies.md

 $ kubectl delete deployment/nginx
 ```

-> DON'T FORGET :point_up: If you don't need the current Kubernetes cluster anymore, delete it :smile:
+> DON'T FORGET :point_up: If you don't need the current Kubernetes cluster anymore, delete it.